ansible/lightbulb/tools/aws_lab_setup/README.md

         TRAINING-LAB-<student_username>-node1|2|3|haproxy|tower|control

-      If successful all your students will be emailed the details of their hosts including addresses and credentials, and an `instructor_inventory.txt` file will be created listing all the student machines.
+__(email)__ If successful all your students will be emailed the details of their hosts including addresses and credentials, and an `instructor_inventory.txt` file will be created listing all the student machines.

+__(no email)__ If you disabled email in your `extra_vars.yml` file, you will need to upload the instructor's inventory to a public URL which you will hand out to participants.
+1. Use [github gist](https://gist.github.com/) to upload `lightbulb/tools/aws_lab_setup/instructors_inventory`.
+2. Use http://goo.gl to shorten the URL to make it more consumable

+## Accessing student documentation and slides

+  * A student guide and instructor slides are already hosted at http://ansible-workshop.redhatgov.io .
+(NOTE:  This guide is evolving and newer workshops can be previewed at http://ansible.redhatgov.io .
+This new version is currently being integrated with the Lightbulb project)
+  * Here you will find student instructions broken down into exercises as well as the presentation decks under the __Additional Resources__ drop down.
+  * During the workshop, it is recommended that you have a second device or printed copy of the student guide.
+Previous workshops have demonstrated that unless you've memorized all of it, you'll likely need to refer to the guide, but your laptop will be projecting the slide decks.
+Some students will fall behind and you'll need to refer back to other exercises/slides without having to change the projection for the entire class.

 ### AWS Teardown ###